The Ultimate List of Air Conditioning Myths

 Ceiling fans only redistribute air and do not cool it.

 Air conditioning is still the only effective way to cool a room and is necessary for maintaining comfortable temperatures during a hot summer.

-Ceiling fans can be used in conjunction with air conditioning to help distribute the cool air and improve air circulation, but they should not be relied on as the sole cooling source.
+Fans can be used in conjunction with air conditioning to help distribute the conditioned air and improve air circulation, but they should not be relied on as the sole cooling source.